LMSpenkelink/spenkelink-lewis-lab.github.io/content/authors/JordanN/_index.md

   - Postdoctoral researchers
 ---

-Jordan Nicholls recently joined the lab to spearhead our efforts to visualise human DNA replication through cryo-EM and at the single-molecule level.
+Jordan recently is working on visualising human DNA replication through cryo-EM and at the single-molecule level.